 Sale/use tax decisions cannot be made solely on the type of property or service acquired, but rather how and where the property or service is used must also be considered.
 Purchasing agents or accounts payable personnel who are generally unfamiliar with the nuances of sales/use tax exemptions and requirements typically make these decisions.
 The significance of sales/use taxes should be a primary concern to tax departments during any enterprise-wide software implementation project.
 Traditional transaction-based compliance can give way to technological streamlining and simplified compliance procedures and offers the following advantages:

-Our global network of tax professionals can deliver a wide range of customized technical tax accounting, process and technology consulting services.
-Our services include:
+PwC's global network of tax professionals can deliver a wide range of customized technical tax accounting, process and technology consulting services.
+Services include:

 Tim Lapetina, Partner

 Given the complex and continually evolving nature of the telecommunications industry, operations are often spread throughout the United States causing compliance with transactional taxes to become a difficult task.
 Due to differing positions of the various state and local jurisdictions on the treatment of telecommunications services, automation of this function becomes an unquestionable requirement that Vertex Communications Tax and PricewaterhouseCoopers can help you solve.

 PricewaterhouseCoopers has developed a Telecom Tax Automation ("TTA") strategy and process based on considerable experience, which will ensure that the desired Vertex Communications Tax compliance results are achieved.

 The TTA process involves:

 - Performing tax determination studies and identifying jurisdictions where custom tax decisions or rates are necessary;